lag2993/Book-Search-Engine-MERN/README.md

 # <Book-Search-Engine-MERN>
-A MERN application that allows users to search for books and add them to their profile.

 ## Description
   As a developer I want to design a MERN application for avid readers.
 Where users can search for new books to read and keep a list of books to purchase.